VuLe98/po-paradigma/README.md

 ![helloWorld](Onderzoek_Functionele_Paradigma_Vu_Le_592420_ASD_APP/prolog_images/hello_world_2.png)

 As you can see above, it will return the written string 'Hello world' with the boolean 'true' right after.
+So that was pretty easy, but obviously, there is a lot more to Prolog.
+I already mentioned facts, rules and queries, so let's see what they are.

+## Facts, rules, queries

+There are three basic constructs in Prolog: facts, rules and queries.
+Let's first look what facts are.
+Facts are things that are always true or have some situation of interest.